 Achille-Claude Debussy was born into a poor family, but he would go on to become one of the most important French composers working within the embrace of Impressionist music.
 His music encapsulates the transition from Romantic to Modernist music.
 In literary circles, his music was known as Symbolism.

-- Began piano lessons at the age of 7
+- He began piano lessons at the age of seven.

 - At the age of 22, in 1884, he won the Prix de Rome with his cantata L'Enfant prodigue in a competition for composers.

-- He later received a scholarship to Academie des Beaux-Arts
+- He later received a scholarship to the Academie des Beaux-Arts.

-- Chevalier of the Legion of Honour in 1903
+- He was made Chevalier of the Legion of Honour in 1903.

 Debussy's Death During World War I

-Debussy left this world early.
+Debussy left this world too soon.
 He died March 25, 1918, at the age of 55, as German armies entered and attacked France.

 Loved and Hated